 Because water gives life to all of us and the animals too.

 When I got home from my bike trip I resumed life at home but managed to use just 10-20 gallons per day.
 That is 5-10 times less than the average American uses.
 I went another 8 months without showering and conserved over 5,000 gallons of water and had plenty of fun with friends at the same time!

 And when I didn’t feel like swimming, but I needed to get clean, I just rubbed myself down with a cloth and a gallon of water.
 But most importantly, I learned that you don’t have to stop showering to be a part of the solution.
-Their are many easy ways to conserve water and most are really easy for any of us to do.
+There are many easy ways to conserve water and most are really easy for any of us to do.

--Eat less (or no) meat and dairy*
+-Eat less industrially produced meat and dairy.

 -Flush the toilet less often.

 -Take shorter showers or turn off the water while you’re soaping up and scrubbing down.

 -Wash clothes less and in full loads.